Sequenom Fires Top Brass After Investigation

 apologize for," she said.

-Once she correctly input the
+Once she correctly input

-data and clicked that elusive
+the data and clicked that

-“save” button, 14,315 votes
+elusive “save” button,

-from the Milwaukee suburb
+Milwaukee suburb of

-of Brookfield suddenly
+Brookfield suddenly

 became valid.
-And what was
+And what

-a meager 204-vote lead for
+was a meager 204-vote

-Democrat JoAnne
+lead for Democrat JoAnne

 Kloppenburg turned, in a